“The Social Dilemma” – Netflix Documentary: Our Response as a Boutique Agency

 One programme however struck a real chord with us: The Social Dilemma.

 If you’ve not seen it, The Social Dilemma is a documentary that demonstrates the harmful effects of social media on society.
-It caused us to take a moment and consider the implications this documentary could have on the marketing industry and how we operate as a boutique agency.
+It caused us to take a moment and consider the implications this documentary could have on the marketing industry and how we operate.